 - A. Employee and Family Medical Coverage. - 1.
 Coverage Options.
-Eligible employees may select coverage under any one of the UPlan medical options offered by the Employer, for employees in that zone.
-Coverage offered through these plans is subject to change during the life of this Agreement upon approval of the employer after consultation with the Union. - 2.
+Eligible employees may select coverage under any one of the medical options offered by the Employer, for employees in that zone.
+Coverage offered through these plans is

+- subject to change during the life of this Agreement upon approval of the employer after consultation with the Union. - 2.
 Coverage Under the Base Medical Plan.
-From July 1, 2021 through December 31, 2021 coverage under the current UPlan will continue at the level in effect on June 30, 2021. - a.
-Effective for the 2022 insurance contract year, the Base Medical Plan will cover allowable charges for the following eligible services subject to the copayments and coverage limits stated.
-Services provided through this plan are subject to standards of medical necessity and appropriate practice.

-b.
-Effective for the 2022 insurance contract year: (Benefit amounts reflect Base Plan amounts only.
+From July 1, 2022 through December 31, 2022 coverage under the current plan will continue at the level in effect on June 30, 2022. - a.
+Effective for the 2023, 2024, 2025 insurance contract years, the Base Medical Plan will cover allowable charges for the following eligible services subject to the copayments and coverage limits stated.
+Services provided through this plan are subject to standards of medical necessity and appropriate practice. - b.
+Effective for the 2023, 2024, 2025 insurance contract years: (Benefit amounts reflect Base Plan amounts only.
 See Summary of Benefits for a full description of coverages.)